Chapter 10 : Surrounded by Magical Graffiti - Part 1.

 Coming out of his daze, Draco realized something about Pansy just then.
 She always sounded like that, irritated and unhappy, always ticked off at something.

-“I’m in a good mood, Parkinson.”
-He said, still in his happy state.
+“I’m in a good mood, Parkinson,” he replied, still in his happy state.
 “It’s a rare thing.
 Don’t ruin it for me.”

 Draco noticed Astoria Greengrass’s look of disdain… no doubt the effects of all the nasty things he’d said to her on New Year’s Eve.